thomasridd/ga-blade/README.md

 ## Plop generators - `npm run generate`

-To avoid any boring copy/paste, this starter-kit have many generators to permit simple bootstrap of current file pattern (eg. components/pages/blog posts). e.g. to add a new blog post first add the authors to data/authors.json and add authors' images to the data/avatars folder.
-Next execute 'npm run generate' and select 'Blog post'.
+To avoid any boring copy/paste, this starter-kit have many generators to permit simple bootstrap of current file pattern (eg. components/pages/docs). e.g. to add a new doc first add the authors to data/authors.json and add authors' images to the data/avatars folder.
+Next execute 'npm run generate' and select 'Doc'.
 Follow the prompts for a new post.
-Each blog post requires an image be added to the /data/blog/<your new post> folder prior to running 'gatsby develop'.
+Each doc requires an image be added to the /data/docs/<your new post> folder prior to running 'gatsby develop'.

 You can add/delete/modify any generators into `/generators` folder.